Pharmaceutical Affairs Act

 Article 96

-The original health competent authority in charge of medicament advertising shall set a time limit and order the pharmaceutical firm making the illegal advertisement, after its permit has been invalidated as described in the preceding Paragraph, to publish or broadcast, via the original mass communication media, an apologetic notice in the same time-frame or same size as that of the illegal advertisement.
+The original competent health authority in charge of medicament advertising shall set a time limit and order the pharmaceutical firm making the illegal advertisement, after its license has been revoked as described in the preceding paragraph, to publish or broadcast via the original mass communication media, an apologetic notice in the same timeframe or same size as that of the illegal advertisement.
 If the said pharmaceutical firm fails to do so as required, all its previously approved medicament advertisements shall be suspended from publishing or broadcasting, and its further advertising application(s) shall be rejected from the day following the date of expiry of the aforesaid time limit.

 Article 96-1

-Any pharmaceutical firm which violates any one of the provisions under Article 48 shall be subject to a fine of no less than NT$100,000 but no more than NT$2,000,000.
-In the case that improvement is not made within the time limit notified by the competent health authority, said pharmaceutical firm shall be subject to a fine of double the amount, and shall be fined continuously until improvements are made.
+Any pharmaceutical firm that violates any one of the provisions under Article 48-1 shall be subject to a fine of no less than NT$100,000 but no more than NT$2,000,000.
+In the case that improvement is not made within the time limit notified by the competent health authority, said pharmaceutical firm shall be subject to a fine of double the amount and shall be fined consecutively until improvements have been made.

-Any pharmaceutical firm which violates any one of the provision under Paragraph 1 of Article 27, the central competent health authority may make a public announcement of the name of the firm, address, name of the responsible person, name of the drug and the violation detail; In the case of a serious violation or continued violation, may be imposed with a fine of not less than NT$60,000 but not more than NT$300,000.
+Any pharmaceutical firm that violates any one of the provisions under Paragraph 1 of Article 27, the central competent health authority may make a public announcement of the name of the firm, address, name of the responsible person, name of the drug, and the violation detail; In the case of a serious violation or repeated violation, it may be imposed with a fine of not less than NT$60,000 but not more than NT$300,000.

 Article 97

-In case a pharmaceutical dealer makes use of false information of evidentiary document(s) in applying for registration and market approval, extension of registration or alteration of registration in connection with a medicament permit license it possess, the said medicament permit license shall be revoked, and in addition thereto, the said pharmaceutical dealer shall be suspended from applying for registration and market approval for the said medicament permit license within a period of two years.
+In case a pharmaceutical firm makes use of false information in evidentiary document(s) in applying for registration and market approval, extension of registration, or change of registration in connection with a medicament license it possesses, the said medicament license shall be revoked.
+In addition, the said pharmaceutical firm shall be suspended from applying for registration and market approval for the said medicament license within a period of two years.
 Furthermore, if criminal responsibility should be involved, the case shall be referred to the competent judicial authority for investigation.

 Article 97-1

-In the case that the examined medicament does not comply with information stated in applications submitted in accordance with the Criteria Governing Registration and Market Approval of Drugs or the Criteria Governing Registration Market Approval of Medical Devices, the central competent health authority shall not accept nor process new applications for other drugs by said manufacturer for six months, which shall commence from the date the incompliance is verified.
+In the case that the examined medicament does not comply with information stated in applications submitted in accordance with the Regulations for Registration of Medicinal Products or the Regulations for Registration of Medical Devices, the central competent health authority shall not accept nor process new applications for other medicaments by the said manufacturers for six months, which shall commence from the date the incompliance is verified.

-In the case that the result of re-examination upon application within the time limit for response still fails to comply, the central competent health authority shall not accept nor process new applications for other drugs by said manufacturer for one year, which shall commence from the date the incompliance is verified.
+In the case that the result of re-examination upon the application within the time limit for response still fails to comply, the central competent health authority shall not accept nor process new applications for other medicaments by the said manufacturers for one year, which shall commence from the date the incompliance is verified.

 Article 98